powsybl/powsybl-core/docs/grid_features/network_modifications.md

 #### Fixed tap modification
 This modification updates the phase tap changer of a given two-winding transformer phase shifter id.

-It updates its `tapPosition` with the given value and set the phase tap changer as not regulating with a `FIXED_TAP` regulation mode.
+It updates its `tapPosition` with the given value and set the phase tap changer as not regulating.

 Class: `PhaseShifterSetAsFixedTap`

 #### Shift tap modification
 This modification is used to update the phase tap changer of a given two-winding transformer phase shifter id.

-It sets the phase tap changer as not regulating with a `FIXED_TAP` regulation mode and updates its `tapPosition` by adjusting it with the given `tapDelta` applied on the current tap position.
+It sets the phase tap changer as not regulating and updates its `tapPosition` by adjusting it with the given `tapDelta` applied on the current tap position.
 The resulting tap position is bounded by the phase tap changer lowest and highest possible positions.

 Class: `PhaseShifterShiftTap`